 - The recipient’s name, address, and tax ID number

-Because the 1099-MISC is used to report several different kinds of payments, there are boxes for the various payment types.
-Payments for services should be reported in Box 7, Nonemployee compensation.
-Payments to an attorney should be reported in Box 14.
-If you think any other categories might apply, check out the Instructions for Form 1099-MISC or talk to your tax professional.
+Because the 1099-NEC is used to report several different kinds of payments, there are boxes for the various payment types.
+Payments for services should be reported in Box 1, nonemployee compensation.
+If you withheld any federal or state taxes from their payment, you can report those amounts in boxes 4 through 7.

 - Copy B and Copy 2 are sent to the recipient